Fast-64/fast64/README.md

     # Convert offset to segmented address
     data[pointer_address] = encode_segmented_address(export_address + current_offset)

-### Decomp vs Homebrew Compatibility
-There may occur cases where code is formatted differently based on the code use case.
-In the tools panel under the SM64 File Settings subheader, you can toggle decomp compatibility.

 ### Common Issues
 Game crashes: Invalid function address for switch/function/held object bones.